think-mm/enblog/input/posts/2008/11-14-some-odd-things-regarding-bd-politics.md

 **Che**
 _Etnesto Guenara is a member of Mukto-Mona and writes from Bangladesh.
-He can be reached at [cheguevara at yahoo](mailto:cheguevara28@yahoo.com)_
+He can be reached at [_cheguevara28 at yahoo dot com]_

 _Posted By Mukto-Mona Editor on behalf of Etnesto Guenara_